weewx/weewx/docs_src/custom/extensions.md

   data not found in the default databases, an extension should provide its own database and schema.

+* Extensions that require some measure of configuration for them to work should not be enabled by default.
+Otherwise, they will crash the system on startup.

+* Extensions should generally have their own stanza in `weewx.conf`.
+Be sure to list all possible options in it, albeit commented out.
+This way the user will know what is available.

-Although one extension might use another extension, take care to write the dependent extension so that it fails gracefully.
+* Although one extension might use another extension, take care to write the dependent extension so that it fails gracefully.
 For example, a skin might use data from the forecast extension, but what happens if the forecast extension is not installed?
 Make the skin display a message about "forecast not installed" but otherwise continue to function.

 ## Packaging an extension